28NS30/M1ID/README.md

 #### Results
 I'm not gonna lie this was incredibly underwhelming.
 I thought it was going to be really cool but it was really just a loop.
 There are some modifications I could apply to make it more interesting.
 For example, by adding in a bit of randomness into the model, I could make it stochastic or perhaps into a Monte Carlo simulation.
 However I'm just really sick of this thing –pun intended– and I want to move on.
 This model marks a bit of a pivot in my journey.
 Before this I was just doing general models that I thought (and still think) are cool, but moving forward, I think I'll try to be a bit more structured and actually start working away at some of the ideas I have listed.

+### SIR Models 2.0

+#### Description
+I think I kind of messed up with the stucture of these entries.
+Moving foraward I think I will just combine this one with that one ^.
+Or maybe not 🤷‍♂️.
+We'll see.
+I put this model under sir model 2.0 because its literally the exact same thing, just with an extra term V. A percentage of the Susceptible group gets added to the V group based on the vaccination rate and the vaccine efficacy rate.
+Then a small percentage of the vaccinated group gets added back into the Susceptible group due to Vaccination wearoff.
+Other than that, this is JUST the SIR model.
+Ngl I'm incredibly underwhelmed, and I'm not sure how I feel about this structure.
+Should I put all the SIR models under one entry?
+Or should I lengthen this out make it its own seperate entry 🤷🏻‍♂️.